greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/data_sci_pkgs.html.md

 ---
-title: Installing Optional Extensions (Tanzu Greenplum)
+title: Installing Optional Extensions (VMware Greenplum)
 ---

-Information about installing optional Tanzu Greenplum Database extensions and packages, such as the Procedural Language extensions and the Python and R Data Science Packages.
+Information about installing optional VMware Greenplum Database extensions and packages, such as the Procedural Language extensions and the Python and R Data Science Packages.

 -   **[Procedural Language, Machine Learning, and Geospatial Extensions](install_extensions.html)**